OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 ## Example

-Our example flow is triggered whenever a [GitHub](https://github.com/) issue is assigned to you.
-The issue is recorded in a table in an Excel workbook.
+The following screenshot shows a Power Automate flow that's triggered whenever a [GitHub](https://github.com/) issue is assigned to you.
+The flow runs a script that adds the issue to a table in an Excel workbook.
 If there are five or more issues in that table, the flow sends an email reminder.

 ![The example flow as shown in the Power Automate flow editor.](../images/power-automate-parameter-return-sample.png)

-The script takes in the issue ID and issue title as parameters.
-It returns the number of rows in the issue table.
+The `main` function of the script specifies the issue ID and issue title as input parameters, and the script returns the number of rows in the issue table.

 ```TypeScript
 async function main(